-In some states, property and income acquired during marriage becomes community property and vests equally in each spouse.
+In some states, property and income acquired during marriage become community property and vest equally in each spouse.
 Because community property statutes vary from state to state, their effect on federal and state taxes consequently also vary.

 Additionally, same-sex couples living in community property states experience increased complexity here because community property depends on the existence of marriage, which most states do not recognize for same-sex couples.
 In fact, only four community property states- California, Nevada, New Mexico, and Washington- apply the rule to same-sex couples.
 Registered domestic partners (RDPs) in California, Nevada, and Washington must also follow their state’s community property laws.

 To better prepare your taxes and learn more about community property, below are FAQs and resources, including forms, for your review.

 To contact your senator in one of the four community property states, click here.

 Frequently Asked Questions

 My partner and I are RDPs not married and living in California.
 Which federal filing status should we use?

 In California, you should file jointly.
 For federal tax returns, you should split your community property income on two individual returns.

 My partner and I are not married nor RDPs and we live in California.
 Can I claim her as my dependent?

 Under limited circumstances, a partner can be a dependent.
 She or he must earn less than the personal exemption amount ($3,950 for 2014) per year and the taxpayer must provide more than half of the dependent’s total support.